Electrosexual: Career

 The same year, Shunda K of Yo Majesty asked Electrosexual to co-produce her first solo single "Here I Am To Save The World" (2010, Fanatic Records).

-In March and April 2010, Electrosexual and Scream Club were the support act for Robots in Disguise on their "Wake Up Tour" in the UK.
+In March and April 2010, Electrosexual and Scream Club supported Robots in Disguise "Wake Up Tour" in the UK.
 They performed the "Wake Up" Electrosexual & Scream Club Remix as an encore.

 Sue Denim of the Robots in Disguise recorded vocals for Electrosexual's EP "Partytime" featuring Scream Club, released as a Digi-EP, with remixes by aMinus, Kumbia Queers and French hip hop artist Flore.

 At the end of 2010, Electrosexual released "I Feel Love" that quickly became an underground club hit.
 The song was referred to as "a disco neo classic" and "best song of the year 2012" by the blogosphere.

 Electrosexual has remixed material by other artists, including Billie Ray Martin and Aérea Negrot, David Carretta's "Lovely Toy", I Monster’s "Sucker For Your Sound", Mirah’s "Cold Cold Water", Ssion’s "Ah-Ma", Peaches featuring Scream Club "Fine As Fuck" & Shero´s Berlin Moon.

 They composed the official themes for the 2011 and 2012 "Ecrans Mixtes" LGBTQ movie festivals in Lyons, where they also performed.

-Electrosexual performed at events including the Waves festival in Vienna, the Paradiso, at Paris's Le nouveau Casino, Le Pigallion and La Machine du Moulin Rouge or in Berlin's Kit Kat Club and Berghain Kantine, SO36 Munich´s Rote Sonne and presented a sound and video installation for the Digital Arts Show ´Turn Around´ in Berghain in 2015.
+Electrosexual performed at events including the Waves festival in Vienna, the Paradiso, at Paris's Le nouveau Casino and La Machine du Moulin Rouge or in Berlin's Berghain Kantine, SO36 Barcelona's Apolo2, Munich´s Rote Sonne and presented a sound and video installation for the Digital Arts Show ´Turn Around´ in Berghain in 2015.

 After a series of single and EPs with various guest vocalists, Electrosexual released in 2014 their debut album "Art Support Machine", a mixture of retro-futuristic analogue electronics and kaleidoscopic synths.
 The album is influenced by 1980s synthwave, techno and prototrance.
 Only four tracks are instrumental on the LP.

 Art Support Machine explores the Machine as the supreme vision of the human condition, and is focusing on the concept of the identity of the Machines, their gender, sexuality and soul.